-You can’t edit what AI says about your brand.
-But you can control the inputs AI uses to form its answer: your structured data, your entity definitions, your knowledge graph presence, and the consistency of your brand narrative across the web.
+You can't edit what AI says about your brand.
+But you can control the inputs AI uses to form its answer: your structured data, your entity definitions, your knowledge graph presence, the press coverage you earn, and the consistency of your brand narrative across the web.

 How AI Forms Brand Perceptions